 This is a traditional dal prepared in every Bengali household, especially during special occasions.
-It can be enjoyed with hot luchis (pooris) or stuffed peas kachoris during your weekend breakfast.
-It simply tastes heavenly.
+It can be enjoyed with hot luchis (pooris) or stuffed peas kachoris (koraishutir kochuri) during your weekend breakfast.
+It simply tastes divine.
 It also goes well with plain steamed rice or pulao.

 Please note this is a "no onion & no garlic" recipe.
 You can also add few fried coconut slices for some crunch.
 I always like to have this delicious dal with a dash of lime.
 So check for a step by step method with pictures to prepare it.

 - 1 cup chana dal (Bengal Gram Lentil)